What Is Working Capital?

-The shorter this working capital cycle, the swifter will the company be able to free up its cash, which is entangled in working capital.
-In case the cycle is long, the capital usually gets stuck up without earning returns in the operational cycle.
+The shorter this working capital cycle, the swifter will the company be able to free up its cash, which is blocked.
+In case the cycle is long, the capital usually gets stuck without earning returns in the operational cycle.
 Businesses always strive to lower this working capital cycle with a view towards enhancing liquidity in the short-term.

 Working Capital Formula

 The formula for working capital is the following:

 Working Capital = Current Assets - Current Liabilities